ehsan2793/web-sprint-challenge-applied-javascript/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?

+DOM stands for document object model which is API and , its the representation of the document objects by the browser

 2. What is an event?

+Events are the way we users interact with the page. mouse click keyborad, hovering over something and  ...

 3. What is an event listener?

+once an events happens we can track the event using event listeners and by putting an event listener on an element and give it a callback fucntion to do something when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+Converting to an Array is necessary to iterate over elements with .fortach or .map and many more arry method

 5. What is a component?
+    Components are reusable codes that we can use to build elements style and functiality  and are used to we can keep our code dry.